aon1/node-api-sequelize-v2/README.md

 router.use('/foo', foo);
 ```

-This route will be available on http://localhost:3000/api/foo

 #### Run project
 ```
 npm start
 ```

+Route will be available on http://localhost:3000/api/foo